What You’ll Learn ⚡

 The following calculations are based on Annex C of IEC 61400-21.

-Based on the measured phase voltages and currents, the fundamental's Fourier coefficients are calculated over one fundamental cycle T as first step.
+From the measured phase voltages and currents, the Fourier coefficients of the fundamental are calculated over one fundamental cycle TTT as the first step.

 Extended negative sequence parameters (according to IEC 614000)